What is the Role of a Category Captain?

 Every decision is made with the consumer experience and sales in mind.
 For example, the Category Captain must decide product placement layout.
 Which products should be on the shelf of their category, and how much space should be taken up by each.

-They must consistently develop their knowledge and conduct extensive research on consumer behaviour in-store.
+They must continually develop their knowledge and conduct extensive research on consumer behaviour in-store.
 This allows them to meet consumer demand and give fast convenient product placement.
 In addition, they look to minimise the risk of consumers abandoning their retailer for a competitor that provides a better experience.
 Furthermore, they help supplier-retailer relationship by developing key employees and other figures in the supply chain.
 This, in turn, leads to more profitable wins for the retailer.

 When Should Retailers Use a Category Champion?

 Retailers should use a Category Captain when they find a need to improve performance and profit.
-There is no need to wait until the chips are down, remember the consumer market is ever-evolving.
+There is no need to wait until the chips are down.
+Remember the consumer market is ever-evolving.
 Consumer behaviour research undertaken by Captains will help to support retailers.
 It will help them make more informed decisions to consistently improve their business model.

 Further examples of when retailers should use a Category Champion: